bwz3rbot/TAPLAP-clone/readme.md

 Be sure that Karma and Age of Reddit account fields are also set to 0.

-Make sure you have the correct version of NodeJS for your system.
-You can find the official downloads here https://nodejs.org/en/download/
+Next, install the correct version of NodeJS for your system.
+You can find the official downloads here: https://nodejs.org/en/download/

 Also install MongoDB as this bot requires a database to function.
 Official installation documentation for mongodb can be found here: https://docs.mongodb.com/manual/administration/install-community/

 ### Installing On a Pi
+This part is tricky.
+It may or may not work for you on a Raspberry Pi.
+The problem here, is that this bot runs on MongoDB.
+MongoDB is not fully supported on Raspberry Pi.
+You may find that when attempting to connect to the database that you get an error message.
+You are not alone.
+After countless hours of searching around this is what I've found.\
-Here is an extremely [helpful tutorial](https://yannickloriot.com/2016/04/install-mongodb-and-node-js-on-a-raspberry-pi/) I found that may will instruct you on how to install both of these dependencies on a Raspberry Pi.
-Using the instructions from this tutorial will ensure that your versions are correctly matched up.\
+Here is an extremely [helpful tutorial](https://yannickloriot.com/2016/04/install-mongodb-and-node-js-on-a-raspberry-pi/).
+It explains how to install both of these dependencies on a Raspberry Pi.
+Using the instructions from this tutorial will help you get your versions matched up.\

+Here is the official node version repository if you decide you need a different version for your OS version: https://nodejs.org/dist/

 Here are the commands I used for you to copy and paste.
-These worked on my Pi.
-Hopefully they will work on yours as well.\
+Hopefully they will work for your system.\
-I definately recommend you run a fresh install on your pi before attempting to install anything.
+<sub>(I definately recommend you run a fresh install on your pi before attempting to install anything.)</sub>
 ```
 # Update your pi's package manager:
 $ sudo apt-get update